AndroidPillars/Node.js/README.md

 Node.js is a platform it allows you to run a JavaScript code in a computer.

-Before Node the Code that run on thorugh browser,
+Before Node the JavaScript Code that only run on through browser,

 window.alert("Hello World")
 <br>